 Scarifying is one of the most important aspects of lawn care.
 Scarification is the removal of thatch (Old decaying grass) and moss from between the grass blades which have settled on the soil level.
 The removal of this material is important because it allows the lawn to breathe.
 Damp, rotting material attracts bacteria around the base of the blades of grass and disease can soon start to spread across the turf.
-Once the blanket of bad stuff is removed, it allows easy access for nutrients to penetrate the soil below.
+Once the blanket of bad stuff is removed, it allows easy access for nutrients to penetrate the soil below and new grass shoots to grow.

 The metal tines/blades on the drum of a scarifier spin round, pulling out the loose material from around the blades of grass.
 The lawn may look very bare once this has been removed but don’t worry the grass will soon spread and fill in the gaps.
 With any particularly bald areas, you can reseed.

 Uneven Lawns can be a problem when scarifying as the machine spans a hollow and can’t get to the ground below, if this happens, use a metal tine rake to scratch out the missed areas.